NIS2: Working towards compliance with Cyberday (3/3)

 Linked requirements in NIS2: 21.2-4

-You can easily pre-process the risks in Cyberday, for example by identifying related assets and the tasks, which are currently managing the risk.
+You can pre-process the risks in Cyberday, for example by identifying related assets and the tasks, which are currently managing the risk.
 Once a risk is identified and pre-processed, you can move on to the risk evaluation and the risk treatment processes.
 You can find instructions and “templates” for the different steps in Cyberday (see screenshot below).
 Simply select the correct choices, by i.e. answering questions, linking tasks and checking up on the treatment process status.
 Mark a risk as done and close the treatment process to keep an overview of open and closed risks.
 Once a risk is being treated, you can ensure the monitoring i.e. by setting review cycles.

 Read more about risk management tools in Cyberday from our blog: Information security risk management in Cyberday: Identifying risks, evaluation, treatment and closure